Visions of Lives Past and Present

 For skeptics, however, the physical and spiritual worlds don’t necessarily co-exist let alone align.
 Perhaps that’s because for so many, life in the present is a complicated enough riddle to solve.

-In the stories we’ve assembled for this issue, the term infinite lives manifests in myriad ways–from generational photo archives and the stories of those who have long been marginalized in the creation of culture to the allure of historical reenactment, a process to resurrect unrealized artworks, and complicated legacies of labor, industry, and race in Pittsburgh.
+In the stories we’ve assembled for this issue, the term infinite lives manifests in myriad ways–from generational photo archives and the stories of those who have long been marginalized in the creation of culture to the resurrection of rejected artworks and complicated legacies of labor, industry, and race in Pittsburgh.

 For example, in a wide-ranging conversation with Sean Beauford and Brendon J Hawkins, creators of the Guest of Honor series, the topic of public trust and the shifting role of art museums offers a vital point of departure.
 Important questions are considered: Who controls the narratives we digest in art museums?
 Who are the gatekeepers of culture?
 How can cultural institutions be more welcoming?

-In her essay about London-based artist Jeremy Deller’s contribution to the 2018 Carnegie International–a series of miniature video installations in the museum’s Hall of Miniatures–associate editor Mimi Yiu critically examines the concept of historical reenactment.
-Reflecting on their Fruit & Other Things project, artists Lenka Clayton and Jon Rubin talk candidly about why they wanted to bring new life to rejected artworks from past Internationals.
+In an interview with Lenka Clayton and Jon Rubin, the artists reflect on their Fruit & Other Things project and speak candidly about why they wanted to bring new life to rejected artworks from past Internationals.
 And in an in-depth essay investigating Pittsburgh’s troubled labor history, the work of artist collective Postcommodity offers an indigenous lens on the topic.

 When considering visions of lives past and present, the work of Pittsburgh-based collage artist Stephen Knezovich (external link)–whose work Overslaugh Redux graces the cover of Storyboard no. 2–immediately came to mind.
 Knezovich is drawn to the tactile nature of collage, to the way it connects the past with the present by recycling, reinterpreting, and reprocessing our collective printed histories.
-Overslaugh Redux will soon be available as part of Storyboard’s Artist Editions series of limited-run prints.
+Overslaugh Redux is now available as part of Storyboard’s Artist Editions series of limited-run prints.

 This convergence of past, present, and even future lives brings to mind the concept of anemoia—nostalgia for a time you’ve never known.
 I’ve often experienced this phenomenon in my own life, particularly when traveling for vacation.
 On boardwalks in beach towns evidence of past visitors are imprinted on the natural and man-made environments: graffiti scrawled on rocks where waves crash at high tide; hearts and stars carved in orange Formica countertops in pizza shops.
 Or at lake shores in tourist destinations, where you know thousands of others before you have engaged in the same rituals–sightseeing, fishing, mini golf, hiking.
 Does this nostalgia represent a desire to live in an era other than our own?
 Or could it simply be the psychic residue from a past life?
 Whatever the case, such moments offer a palpable sense of lives converging, tempered by pangs of sweet sadness for days gone by.